12 Policing and self-policing

 12.2 Seeking Utopia

-With few exceptions (we’ll all have met some, but they’re a small minority) everyone policing WCM has good intentions, musically and personally.
+With few exceptions (we’ve all have met some, but they’re a small minority) everyone policing WCM has good intentions, musically and personally.
 While there is a huge amount of expertise here that could be put to far better use than choosing people according to how convincingly they behave as normal, belief in current standards and practices is sincere, and (as I’ve emphasised in Chapter 2) can readily be justified by the excellence of the music-making that emerges.
 Ideology plays a controlling part in how we think about all this and act within it, but it’s not (unlike that of most police states) supporting a system that is producing rotten results.
 Performances are often wonderful.
 And so it’s easy to feel that, for all its unkindnesses (cruelties, indeed), it ultimately produces something that’s very good.

 Intimately bound up with this feeling are some quite fundamental psychological processes.
 As I’ll explain in more depth in Part 4, persuasively performed music can seem to be showing us something about ourselves in a particularly direct and intense way.

 At its most basic level music consists of constantly changing frequencies, loudnesses, their relative start-times and their durations.
 These basic materials, in turn, are perceived by the brain (via grouping into auditory streams) as harmonies, melodies, textures, timbres and densities of sound, the totality of which we experience as music.
 Through this process, in which all aspects of sound are constantly changing relative to one another, music in performance seems to have constantly varying character and intensity.
 We can think of this as the changing dynamics of music (dynamics in the fluid dynamics sense of the word), or, if we want to speak more metaphorically, the shape of music.
+(The idea was introduced in Chapter 6.12 and we’ll look at it in relation to what makes a good performance in Chapter 22.)

 Feeling states also have shape or dynamics, in the sense that they too are constantly varying in intensity and character.
 And so the dynamics of music—its constantly changing quantities and intensities, its shape—easily, perhaps more easily than anywhere else, map onto the dynamics (or shape) of feelings.
 Thus music is easily—I think one could safely say naturally—experienced as sounding a sequence of feeling states, indeed of being like a person whose feeling states, as with any person, are constantly changing: one experiences that person’s feelings while experiencing the music.
 This is why and how music engages listeners in empathy as listeners themselves embody the particular sequences of feeling states that their minds generate through finding those particular sequences most closely analogous to the musical sounds they hear.
 And so we have a sequence of associations that are partly shared and partly individual.